-R&I staff will prepare a report summarizing the proposal review process and review outcomes and share it with the Vice Chancellor for Research and Innovation, who will make final funding decisions.
+R&I staff will prepare a report summarizing the proposal review process and review outcomes and share it with the Chancellor and Vice Chancellor for Research and Innovation.
+These senior university leaders will make the final funding decisions.

 All applicants will receive summarized written feedback on their applications based on the review process when notified about the funding outcome.